beancount/docs/docs/05_getting_started_with_beancount.md

 [<span class="underline">Beancount-mode</span>](https://bitbucket.org/blais/beancount/src/tip/editors/emacs/beancount.el) provides some nice editing features:

 -   In order to quickly and painlessly insert account names, you need completion on the account names.
 You will probably get frustrated with all the typing if you don’t have completion.
-Beancount-mode automatically recognizes account names already present in the input file (refresh the list with “C-c r”) and you can insert a new account name with ”C-c ‘”.
+Beancount-mode automatically recognizes account names already present in the input file (refresh the list with “`C-c r`”) and you can insert a new account name with ”`C-c ‘`”.

--   It’s also nice to align the amounts in a transaction nicely; this formatting can be done automatically with “C-c ;” with the cursor on the transaction you want to align.
+-   It’s also nice to align the amounts in a transaction nicely; this formatting can be done automatically with “`C-c ;`” with the cursor on the transaction you want to align.

 ### Vim<a id="vim"></a>